braver/programmingfonts/blog.md

 > "Aurulent Sans is a sans serif font I'm developing for use as the primary interface font on X Windows on GNU/Linux."
 [...](http://delubrum.org)

 It's a bit limited, 264 Glyphs, and bold and italic need to be synthesized.
 The creator is an Associate Professor in the Department of Mathematics of the University of Nebraska–Lincoln.
-While Aurulent may [have its flaws](http://typophile.com/node/31970), and doesn't distinguish the 0's and O's, it's a pretty good looking font considering it basically seems to be an enthusiasts hobby project.
+While Aurulent may [have its flaws](http://typophile.com/node/31970), and doesn't distinguish the 0's and O's, it's a pretty good looking font considering it basically seems to be a hobby project.

 stephen g hartke, sans, 2007, humanist